 The ignition must be in RUN, ACCESSORY, or Retained Accessory Power (RAP) must be active, to use the power rear quarter windows.
-See "Retained Accessory Power (RAP)" under Ignition Positions on page 2-32.
+See Retained Accessory Power (RAP) on page 2-31.

 Sun Visors

 To block out glare, you can swing down the visors.
 You can also remove them from the center mount and swing them to the side.